99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Parameter policies can have TTL, DOES NOT SUPPORT KEY ROTATION

 AWS Secrets Manager:
 meant for storing secrets, newer than SSM, allows to force rotation of secrets every x days.
-Integrated with RDS, meant for RDS so in the exam if u see its Secret Manager.
+Integrated with RDS, meant for RDS so in the exam if you see its Secret Manager.
 You can replicate secrets across multiple regions, and replicas sync.

 AWS Systems Manager Parameter Store: